Physical, emotional and social effects of HS

 HS symptoms include:

-• unwanted side effects of the medicines used to treat HS (for example, weight gain and fluid retention, or antibiotics might cause yeast infections (thrush))
+- unwanted side effects of the medicines used to treat HS, such as weight gain and fluid retention, or antibiotics that might cause yeast infections (thrush)

 Read about looking after yourself physically.